Let's Make a Deal: Quickie Deals

-Starting with the 2021-22 season as the show modified its format due to the COVID pandemic, players at home play the Quickie Deals round the same way as the in-studio contestants.
+During Season 13 and 14 (2021–23), as the show modified its format due to the COVID pandemic, traders at home play the Quickie Deals round the same way as the in-studio traders.

 Other deal formats

 Deals are often more complicated than the basic format described above.
 Additionally, some deals take the form of games of chance, and others are played as pricing games.

 Trading deals

 Types of trading deals employed on the show include: